- Winners 2016

 - About Gradam Ceoil

-Belfast flute maestro leads roll of honour for 2014 Traditional Music Awards
+Bothy Band veteran leads roll of honour in 2016 Traditional Music Awards

-- Ceoltóir Óg (Young Musician) – Bryan O’Leary
+- Ceoltóir Óg (Young Musician) – Órlaith McAuliffe

-- Gradam Saoil (Hall of Fame) – Chris Droney
+- Gradam Saoil (Hall of Fame) – Arty McGlynn

 An independent panel of adjudicators selects recipients of the TG4 Gradam Ceoil each year.
-Each is presented with a specially-commissioned piece by sculptor John Coll as well as a stipend.
-This year’s awards ceremony and Gradam Ceoil Concert will take place in the UL Concert Hall, Limerick on Saturday 12th April.
-At the concert, hosted by Páidí Ó Lionáird and Muireann Nic Amhlaoibh, the 2014 Gradam recipients will be joined on stage by their special musical guests.
-It will be recorded for broadcast on TG4 on Easter Sunday April 20th 9.30pm and promises a unique, star-studded line-up of musicians and award-presenters.
+Recipients are presented with a specially-commissioned piece by sculptor John Coll as well as a stipend.
+This year’s awards will be presented at the Gradam Ceoil Concert in the Cork Opera House on Sunday 21 February and will be broadcast live on TG4.
+At the concert, hosted by well-known musician/broadcasters Muireann Nic Amhlaoibh and Tristan Rosenstock, the 2016 Gradam recipients will be joined on stage by their special musical guests, in a unique, star-studded line-up of musicians and award-presenters.

-TG4 Deputy CEO Pádhraic Ó Ciardha says that the Gradam Ceoil is unique in honouring a wide array of major figures in Irish traditional music during their lifetime and away from the competition platform.
-“We are delighted to organise, sponsor and broadcast this well-deserved recognition for extraordinary and talented artists who bring beauty to our lives with their music and are a source of pride to us all,” he said.
+TG4 Leascheannasaí Pádhraic Ó Ciardha says that the Gradam Ceoil continues to honour major figures in Irish traditional music during their lifetime.
+“We are privileged to organise and sponsor this deserved recognition for these extraordinary and talented artists who instill such pride to our culture and adorn our lives with their music,” he said.